-Depreciation expense of \$287,350 was charged to governmental activities.
+Depreciation expense of \$545,898 was charged to governmental activities.
 Depreciation expense was not allocated to specific functions as their capital assets essentially serve all functions.

-Long-term Debt and Liabilities
+Long-term Debt and Liabilities - Defeased Debt - Direct Borrowings

-On April 17, 2013, Bay County issued \$19,800,000 Educational Facilities Revenue Bonds, series 2013A and \$465,000 Taxable Educational Facilities Revenue Bonds, series 2013B for Bay Haven Charter Academy, Inc. The bonds were issued in order to: (i) finance, acquire and construct new facilities for the North Bay Haven Charter Middle School and the North Bay Haven Charter Career Academy (the "North Bay Haven Relocation Project"), (ii) refund the outstanding principal amount of a taxable land loan incurred by the Company with Branch Banking and Trust Company for purposes of financing the related land acquisition, (iii) fund general working capital needs of the Company, (iv) fund the reserve requirement to the reserve account in the bond fund, (v) fund capitalized interest with respect to the Series 2013 Bonds, and (vi) pay a portion of certain expenses incurred.
-The bonds bear interest at a rate of 5% for the 2013A series and 5% on the 2013B series and the bonds are set to mature starting September 1, 2033 and the last bonds will mature September 1, 2048.
-Of the total bond, \$7,092,750 was allocated to North Bay Haven Charter Middle School for their portion of the costs.
+On July 1, 2004, Bay County issued \$11,600,000 Educational Facilities Revenue Bonds, series 2004 for Bay Haven Charter Academy, Inc. The bonds were issued for the purpose of: (i) paying the costs to acquire and construct a school facility and (ii) paying the costs and expenses related to the issuance of the bonds.
+The bonds bear interest at the Weekly Rate.
+Amortization is forecasted using an average interest rate of 4.5%.

+On September 14, 2010 Bay Haven Charter Academy, Inc. refinanced its outstanding 2004 bonds in the amount of \$11,755,000 at a rate starting at 3.5% increasing over the life of the bond to 6.0% that matures September 1, 2040.
+Of the total bond, \$7,640,750 was allocated to Bay Haven Charter Academy Elementary School.
 The bonds are secured by a lien on the land on which the schools sit and all assets thereon and a pledge of all capital funds and charter school operating funds appropriated each year to the District for operation of the School and any additional revenues generated by the operation of the School or leasing of the School.
-The remaining principal and interest payments on the School's portion of this debt as of June 30, 2020 total \$14,821,818.
-For the year ended June 30, 2020, principal and interest payments on the bond required 9% of pledged revenues.
-Principal and interest payments paid and pledged revenues for the year were \$371,837 and \$4,032,014 respectively.
+For the year ended June 30, 2021, principal and interest payments on the bond required 4.5% of pledged revenues.
+Principal and interest payments paid and pledged revenues for the year were \$352,824 and \$7,797,730 respectively.

-Long-term Debt and Liabilities (Continued)
+Long-term Debt and Liabilities - Defeased Debt - Direct Borrowings (Continued)